svetlanavetchinnikova/svetlanavetchinnikova.github.io/_pages/research.md

 In Vetchinnikova et al. (2022), we developed statistical techniques for assessing statistical significance of crowdsourced chunk boundaries.<br>

-In Vetchinnikova, Mauranen and Mikušová (2017), we describe the first version of a tablet application <i>ChunkitApp</i> which is designed to collect perceived chunk boundaries in listening to natural speech. <i>ChunkitApp 2.0</i> is now available at <a href="https://www.chunkitapp.online/">https://www.chunkitapp.online</a>
+In Vetchinnikova, Mauranen and Mikušová (2017), we describe the first version of a tablet application <i>ChunkitApp</i> which is designed to collect perceived chunk boundaries in listening to natural speech. <i>ChunkitApp 2.0</i> is now freely available.

 In Hynninen, Pietikäinen  and Vetchinnikova (2017), we examined the flagging of code-switches in the ELFA corpus.
 We interpreted code-switching as a language phenomenon a speaker perceives to be potentially problematic for the hearer.
 According to the distributional hypothesis in corpus linguistics, items occurring with similar accompanying co-text are likely to be functionally similar.
 Capitalizing on this idea, we used flagging as the co-text of code-switching to identify other language phenomena that can be perceived as potentially problematic for the hearer.